ramprasath-technology/youtube-api/README.md

 How to get started with the project?

-1. cd into the project folder
+1. Set project's directory as the current directory

 2. execute command: npm install